kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 ### KUDO Terraform Provider

-In order for these two instances to be tied together effectively, we need the ability to provide references another `Instances`'s paramaters, our its current state inside the cluster after becoming healthy.
+In order for these two instances to be tied together effectively, we need the ability to provide references to another `Instances`'s paramaters, or its current state inside the cluster after becoming healthy.
 As described in the [Terraform Docs](https://www.terraform.io/docs/configuration/resources.html), the resources defined in terraform allow for referencing both user provided values as well as `computed` values that are only calculated by the provider after installation/updating.

 The KUDO Provider provides a list of all parameter values (both default and instance specific), as well as a list of all `pods`, `deployments`, `services`, `statefulsets` and `pvcs`.
 These computed values can be used to generate connection strings for other `Instance`s to use.